Table of Contents

-The Top Eight Advantages of Filing a Consumer Proposal
+The Top 6 Advantages of a Consumer Proposal

 A consumer proposal is advantageous when you have the income to continue making reduced payments and want to avoid bankruptcy.
 Below are the eight main reasons you may want to take the consumer proposal route: